 Yet with unprecedented criticism of this view, Nike realized that although they didn’t own the factories that made their products, they needed to do something.
-They hired Dusty Kidd into its public relations department to draft a series of regulations for contractors.
-These regulations were morphed into a code of conduct and memorandum of understanding and attached to all new contracts created for Nike contractors.
-When criticism emerged that this was insufficient, they then hired Ernst and Young to conduct formal audits of its factories.
+Dusty Kidd was hired in the public relations department and was tasked with putting together a code of conduct and memorandum of understanding for all contractors.
+When criticism emerged that this was insufficient, formal audits of its factories were conducted by Ernst and Young.
 Yet because Nike would ultimately be paying the firm to conduct the audits, activists questioned their objectivity.

-A couple of years later, amidst stubborn criticism of Nike’s response, Phil Knight, in a press release, announced the formation of a Labour Practices Department and praised Nike’s recent initiatives regarding fair labour practices, such as their participation in President Clinton’s Apparel Industry Partnership, membership in the organization Business for Social Responsibility, and ongoing dialogue with concerned non-governmental organizations.
-“Every year we continue to raise the bar,” said Knight.
+A couple of years later, amidst stubborn criticism of Nike’s response, Phil Knight praised Nike's efforts in fair labour practices and formed A Labour Practices Department.
+He boasted Nike's engagement in President's Clinton's Apparel Industry Partnership: "Every year we continue to raise the bar,” said Knight.
 “First by having Ernst & Young audits, and now with a group of Nike employees whose sole focus will be to help make things better for workers who make Nike products.
 In labor practices as in sport, we at Nike believe ‘There is No Finish Line.’”[xi]

 Deep down though, executives inside Nike felt that the criticism they were hearing was amplified rhetoric from radical activists and troublemakers who intentionally sought out highly profitable firms and, in Nike’s case, tried to generalize isolated instances of factory behaviour across the entire network of factories.
-To executives, these radical activists didn’t quite understand, or just chose not to understand, how good contract factories really were.
+To executives, these radical activists didn’t quite understand, or just chose not to understand that their factories were actually quite fair to their employees.
 Echoing this view was a quotation from their 1997 Annual Report, which read:

 "Nike is not here to create a new world order.
 We are not here to eliminate poverty and famine or lead the war against violence and crime.
 Our critics say that the world is going to hell in a Nike sports bag.
 Then, again, our critics, for the most part, aren’t athletes"[xii].

-To push back against activists, Nike hired Andrew Young in 1996, a respected civil rights leader and former mayor of Atlanta, to conduct an independent evaluation of its Code of Conduct.
-Using a full-page advertisement in major newspapers, Nike presented one of Young’s main conclusions: “It is my sincere belief that Nike is doing a good job...
+To push back against activists, Nike hired Andrew Young in 1996, Atlanta's former mayor and popular civil rights leader, to objectively evaluate Nike's code of Conduct.
+Nike took out a full-page advertisement praising what Young concluded: “It is my sincere belief that Nike is doing a good job...
 But Nike can and should do better.”[xiii]
-But critics were outraged by the report’s research methodology and conclusions and the fact that it was filled with glossy photos and large typeface mimicking an advertisement.
+Critics were quick to point out the flawed methodology used by Young and the fact that the communication was presented my like an advertisement than a press release.
 But most important to critics was that Young did not address the issue of factory wages.
 In response, Young explained, “I was not asked by Nike to address compensation and ‘cost of living’ issues which some in the human rights and NGO community had hoped would be a part of this report.”[xiv]
-Then he went on:
+He continued:

 “Are workers in developing countries paid far less than U.S. workers?
 Of course they are.
 Are their standards of living painfully low by U.S. standards?
 Of course they are.
 This is a blanket criticism that can be leveled at almost every U.S. company that manufactures abroad...
 But it is not reasonable to argue that any one particular U.S. company should be forced to pay U.S. wages abroad while its direct competitors do not.”[xv]

-From an economic standpoint, one could argue that Nike was actually helping developing countries progress, providing jobs and wages to people who previously had neither.
-But in the public view, the social comparison between a Vietnamese Nike factory worker making $1.67 per day to make sneakers retailing at $150 was too difficult to shake[xvi].
-But more important than that was that the Young report was blasted for its factual inaccuracies and deception and was summed up by Stephen Glass in a 5-page article in the New Republic that: “This was a public relations problem, and the world’s largest sneaker company did what it does best: it purchased a celebrity endorsement.[xvii]” Even Nike’s proponents criticized them.
+From an economic standpoint, one could argue that Nike was actually helping developing countries progress because they offered jobs and income when none existed previously.
+But the general public was having none of it and focused more on things like the start contrast between a Vietnamese factory worker making $1.67 per day to make sneakers retailing at $150 was too difficult to shake[xvi].
+The report by Young was heavily criticized as factually inaccurate and was summed up by Stephen Glass in a 5-page article in the New Republic that: “This was a public relations problem, and the world’s largest sneaker company did what it does best: it purchased a celebrity endorsement.[xvii]” Even Nike’s proponents criticized them.
 Business Week stated of Nike:

 “Too few executives understand that the clamor for ethical sourcing isn’t going to disappear with the wave of a magic press release.
 They have protested, disingenuously, that conditions at factories run by subcontractors are beyond their control...
 Such attitudes won’t wash anymore.
 As the industry gropes for solutions,”[xviii]